johnjackoleary/cfi-commonplace-book/projects/blog/Topic Ideas.md

 - Where do pressure systems come from for the bay (could to TAF to metar comparison).
 Could just do Bay Area weather patterns in general
 - History of navigational beacons
 - All equipment codes
+- Illusions in flight, maybe with MSFS examples